Belissimo-T/auto-correlation-audio-extraction/README.md

 https://user-images.githubusercontent.com/37810842/136675439-276888cd-0594-431c-bc8b-6c953cf62239.mp4

-You can hear that the noise is quiter relative to the song section.
+You can hear that the noise is quieter relative to the song section.

 I had to convert the .wav-files to .mp4-files because thats the only format supported by github.